sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/servo.rst

     }

-Use 2 for() statement to write 0 - 180 to the servo, so that you can see the servo rotate from 0 to 180 angle,then turn back to 0.t you can see the servo rotate from 0 to 180 angle,then turn back to 0.
+Use 2 for() statement to write 0 - 180 to the servo, so that you can see the servo rotate from 0 to 180 angle,then turn back to 0.